pybliometrics-dev/pybliometrics/docs/configuration.rst

 The presence of this information will make use of the proxy, so be sure to remove the block when you don't want to use a proxy.

-Folder `~/` refers to your private home directory or home path.
-On many Windows machines this is usually `C:/Document and Settings/<Your User Name>`.
-In there you find a hidden folder `.scopus`, which is also the directory where `pybliometrics` caches downloaded files.